daybologic/telegram-bot/README.md

 nb. in future versions, your username may be stored along with the meme, for access control reasons, and if you do not have a username, use of this command may be restricted.

+#### Music

+Commands related to music

+##### /search

+Search through the author's collection;

+Note that this method is presently broken, for unknown reasons, and will be restored as soon as possible.
+In the future, we will allow downloading this music via the bot too.

 #### UUID generation

 In its simplest form, in order to obtain a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) type /uuid